You can't move on LinkedIn for hashtags. They're everywhere. Plastered gratuitously across our news feeds.

 I even shamelessly did it myself, here!
 Spoiler: it made zero difference.

-If you're one of the Twitterati or use hashtags on Facebook then I apologise if this article's seemed as though it's teaching you to suck eggs, but for the uninitiated I hope it helps.
+If you're one of the Twitterati or use hashtags on Facebook then I apologise if this article has seemed as though it's teaching you to suck eggs, but for the uninitiated I hope it helps.